maliksaadsajjad/Practicing-C-language/README.md

 # Practicing-C-language
-In this repository I'm Practicing C programming language.
+In this repository I'm practicing C programming language.